 We suspect that the lack of motivation and procrastination may just be symptoms of an abnormal cognitive load that programming assignments, and related tasks carry for many students.
 Cognitive load theory (Sweller, 1988, 1994; Paas, Renal, & Sweller, 2003; Plass, Moreno, & Brünken, 2010) deals with the aspects of load placed on working memory while a task is being executed.
 The amount and nature of this load depends upon the interactive nature of elements involved in the tasks.
-Computer balancing programming requires numerous writing a interactive tasks.
-For example, computer program involves juggling numerous details like problem domain, current state of program, language syntax, strategies etc. (Winslow, 1996).
+Computer programming requires balancing numerous interactive tasks.
+For example, writing a computer program involves juggling numerous details like problem domain, current state of program, language syntax, strategies etc. (Winslow, 1996).